Concurrent Degree in Arts and Computer Science

 Many career opportunities demand a combination of in-depth scientific training with the understanding of people and the sophisticated analytic and critical skills acquired in an Arts degree.
 The Faculties of Arts and Computer Science at UNB in Fredericton are cooperating to make it possible for a student to graduate with both a BA and a BCS in five years.

-All Arts students concentrate on a Major or Honours program in their third, fourth, and fifth years chosen from any of the following disciplines: Anthropology, Archaeology, Classical Studies, Classics, Comparative Cultural Studies, Economics, Economics Studies, English, French, History, Media Arts and Cultures, Philosophy, Political Science, Psychology, Sociology, or Spanish.
-In addition, interdisciplinary programs in International Development Studies, Law in Society, and Gender and Women’s Studies are available as part of an Arts Double Major or Joint Honours; however, students are advised that completing a Double Major or Joint Honours in Arts will require more credit hours than a Single Major or Honours.
+All Arts students concentrate on a Major or Honours program in their third, fourth, and fifth years chosen from any of the following subjects: Ancient World Studies, Anthropology, Biology, Chemistry, Comparative Cultural Studies, Creative Writing, Criminology and Criminal Justice, Earth Sciences, Economics, English, Film Production, French, History, Mathematics, Media Arts and Cultures, Neuroscience, Philosophy, Physics, Political Science, Psychology, Socio-Cultural Studies in Health, Sociology or Statistics.
+In addition, interdisciplinary programs in Gender and Women’s Studies, International Development Studies, and Law in Society are available as part of an Arts Double Major or Joint Honours; Drama is available as part of an Arts Double Major.
+However, students are advised that completing a Double Major or Joint Honours in Arts will require more credit hours than a Single Major or Honours.

-The concurrent program is designed so that if a student decides to opt for either degree alone part-way through the program, the adjustments can be made easily.
+The concurrent program is designed so that if a student decides to opt for either degree alone part-way through the program, they can transfer into either the BA or BCS.

 Students in the concurrent program are able to count many of their courses toward the requirements of both degrees, so it is important to select courses carefully from the outset.
 Advice is available from both Faculties at every level from pre-entry enquiries through to graduation.
 To complete the concurrent degree, students must satisfy both the BA and BCS degree requirements.
 Completing these requirements will involve completing at least 151 credit hours of courses.